Pilot, passenger OK after small plane crashes into water near Virginia Key

 Fortunately, both the pilot and the passenger were able to walk away unharmed.

-The pilot told authorities he started having problems with the aircraft not long after takeoff.
+The pilot told authorities he started having problems with the aircraft about 40 minutes after takeoff.

 “He was flying with a passenger, and he began to experience engine trouble,” said Sanchez.